miguelmartinpas/custom-api/README.md

 - routes: file with route for custom api

-- Controllers: I have create a controller that is called from api.php and call to Adapter service
+- Controllers: I have created a controller that is called from api.php and call to Adapter service

-- Service: I have created Adater service wheer you can find all the logic of custom api
+- Service: I have created Adapter service where you can find all the logic of custom api

-- Middleware: I have create a middlware to avoid call with q parameter.
-In summary check parameter in before to apply logic.
+- Middleware: I have created a middlware to avoid call with q parameter.
+In summary check parameters before to apply logic.
 If parameters are not correct will return 400 HTTP error.

-- test: I have used feature and app UT.
+- test: I have used feature and app UT and I put config to generate coverage.

 ### Run App

-You will need php 5.6 to run it.
+You will need php 5.6 to run it (Laravel 5.4)

 1.- upload this source with git clone https://github.com/miguelmartinpas/custom-api.git 2.- run composer update